donopun/Software-Task-2/README.md

 ### Game name: Candy Wars
 # Idea Implementation
-The game incorporates a ubiqudous OOP system throughout
+The game incorporates a ubiqudous OOP system throughout with deep character immersion and a sophosicated rpg style text based game to create an enjoyable and replayable interactive experience.